-The EHS Director supplements the program to help ensure research is conducted in full conformity with the provisions of the references as set forth in this document.
+The EHS Director supplements the program to help ensure research and instruction are conducted in full conformity with the provisions of the references as set forth in this document.
 In order to fulfill this responsibility, the EHS Director shall:

-1. Establish and implement policies that provide for the safe conduct of research involving biological materials.

-- 2. Through the IBC and the BSO, assess compliance with the regulations and guidelines by PIs conducting research at CSUF. - 3.
+- 1. Establish and implement policies that provide for the safe conduct of research and instruction involving biological materials. - 2.
+Through the IBC and the BSO, assess compliance with the regulations and guidelines by PIs conducting research and instruction at CSUF. - 3.
 Review the adequacy of resources for the dissemination of information on biological materials and biosafety procedures, including training programs and workshops. - 4.
 Review resources for medical surveillance measures to protect the health and safety of personnel.